Best podcasts of 2020: 18 to binge right now

 And now, something lighter for your 2020.

 Nick Offerman and Megan Mullally are known for playing the tempestuously divorced husband-and-wife combo of Ron Swanson and Tammy in Parks and Recreation.
-They're also actually husband and wife in real life, and this year started a podcast.
+They're also actually husband and wife in real life, and this year they started a podcast.
 They're joined -- in bed -- by the likes of Alec Baldwin, Rob Lowe, Aubrey Plaza and more.
 If you're after something breezy to chill out to, this is a great place to start.

 Listen on Spotify or Apple Podcasts.